-Although, majority of reported literature focus on symmetrical FRT, asymmetrical faults, such as single-line-toground (SLG) and double-line-to-ground (DLG) faults, are more frequent in real systems.
-Asymmetrical FRT strategies for GFL converters have been developed from the primary motivation of protecting the converter hardware from excessive current stress and/or power oscillation [19]-[21].
-In most GFL applications, these asymmetrical FRT strategies rely on a decoupled double synchronous reference frame phase-lockedloop (DDSRF-PLL) for synchronization to the fundamental frequency positive- and negative-sequence components of the unbalanced grid; vector current controllers are used in both sequences to limit the converter output current.
+Although, majority of reported literature focus on symmetrical FRT, asymmetrical faults, such as single-line-to-ground (SLG) and double-line-to-ground (DLG) faults, are more frequent in real systems.
+Asymmetrical FRT strategies for GFL converters have been developed from the primary motivation of protecting the converter hardware from excessive current stress and/or power oscillation [21]-[23].
+In most GFL applications, these asymmetrical FRT strategies rely on a decoupled double synchronous reference frame phase-lockedloop (DDSRF-PLL) for synchronization and vector current controllers in both sequences to limit the converter output current.
 A number of current reference generation schemes have been reported for different control objectives such as balanced current injection and constant real power flow.
 Asymmetrical FRT in GFM applications can be achieved by switching to a DDSRF-PLL based vector current controller under fault.
-However, synchronization issues of PLLs, specifically under weak grids, have been well-documented in literature [16], [22].
+However, synchronization issues of PLLs, specifically under weak grids, have been well-documented in literature [18], [24].
 A number of PLL-free asymmetrical FRT approaches have been reported.
-In [9], instead of synchronizing to the unbalanced grid, prefault values of the frequency and voltage magnitudes are used under faults.
-In [23], [24], two set of current controller are used beneath the power control loops to limit the positiveand negative-sequence currents.
+In [9], instead of synchronizing to the unbalanced grid, pre-fault values of the frequency and voltage magnitudes are used under faults.
+In [25], [26], a set of two current controllers are used beneath the power control loops to limit the positive- and negative-sequence currents.
 In [10], the outer power control loops synchronize to the positive-sequence voltage while an adaptive virtual impedance combined with inner voltage and current control loops are used to limit output current under asymmetrical faults.
-Another class of asymmetrical FRT controllers have been proposed for GFM converters, which employ power-synchronization in both positive and negative sequences [25]-[27].
-These early attempts focus on protection of the converter hardware through balanced power control and/or active power oscillation.
-However, detail implementation guidelines and performance evaluation under realistic fault conditions have not been reported.
+Another class of asymmetrical FRT controllers have been proposed for GFM converters, which employ power-synchronization in both positive and negative sequences [27]-[29].
+These early attempts focus on protection of the converter hardware through balanced power control and/or suppression of active power oscillation.
+However, detailed implementation guidelines and performance evaluation under realistic fault conditions have not been reported.
 Furthermore, no compatible asymmetrical FRT methods have been reported for oscillator based GFM controllers.

 In this work, a double synchronous unified virtual oscillator controller (dsUVOC) is developed which employs two oscillators to achieve power synchronization to both positiveand negative-sequence fundamental frequency components of an unbalanced or distorted grid.
 Over-current limiting under fault conditions is achieved by integrating a double-sequence vector limiter on the sequence-current references used by the synchronizing oscillators.
 FRT under symmetrical or asymmetrical fault conditions with over-current limiting as well as voltage support and unbalance mitigation are achieved without the need for switching to a back-up controller or a PLL.
 The rest of the paper is organized as follows: first, the grid-tied VSC system of interest is presented.
 Second, the proposed dsUVOC structure is introduced.
 Third, the principle of operation through power synchronization in both sequences is explained.
-Fourth, control hardware-in-the-loop (CHIL) test results are presented to validate the proposed controller.
+Fourth, control hardware-in-the-loop (CHIL) and laboratory hardware test results are presented to validate the proposed controller.